wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/4-manage-quality-updates.md

 ## Understand quality updates

 Microsoft releases quality updates containing security and critical fixes every second Tuesday of each month, and they are cumulative.
-There are also preview quality updates that release on the third Tuesday of each month, which are optional.
+There are also preview quality updates that release on the third Tuesday of each month, which is optional.
 By default, security quality updates are automatically deployed to the device as soon as they are released.

 ### Defer quality updates deployment